Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 https://app.aragon.org/#/daos/ethereum/bitcoin-betting.dao.eth/dashboard

-But reports and any feature proposal that is accepted by the DAO will usually be rewarded directly by sending WBTC to the Ethereum address of the initiator of the proposal.
+Any bug report or feature proposal that is accepted by the DAO will usually be rewarded directly by sending WBTC to the Ethereum address of the initiator of the proposal.

 A governance forum is planned, for now it should be sufficient to discuss matters in the chat on: